 Phenolic Resin Countertops

-Phenolic resin countertops, aka Solid Phenolic Compact and similar to the commonly known Trespa material, is a high pressure solid composite manufactured by Durcon (part of WilsonArt).
-It is created by drenching many layers of kraft paper with phenolic resin and then placing the slab under a thermosetting process in a high temperature oven.
+Solid phenolic resin countertops, aka Solid Phenolic Compact and similar to the commonly known Trespa material, is a high-pressure solid composite manufactured by Durcon (part of WilsonArt).
+It is created by drenching many layers of kraft paper with phenolic resin and then placing the slab under a thermosetting process in a high-temperature oven.

 Strength of Phenolic Resin Lab Work Surfaces

-Phenolic resin is arguably the best material one can use for lab workbenches that need a high degree of resistances.
-If dealing with highly caustic reagents such as phorphoric acid or sulphuric acid, phenolic is an excellent choice.
+Phenolic resin is arguably the best material one can use for lab workbenches that need a high degree of resistance.
+If dealing with highly caustic reagents such as phosphoric acid or sulphuric acid, phenolic is an excellent choice.

 Stainless Steel Tables